Rick Wakeman: Family

 Wakeman has been married four times and has six children.
-In March 1970, at the age of 20, he married Rosaline Woolford and had two sons, Oliver and Adam.
-They divorced in 1977.
-In later life Wakeman said the marriage was a mistake for both of them, as they were too young and were "not ready for what the musical world was about to throw at me."
-Wakeman married Swiss-born Danielle Corminboeuf, a recording studio secretary, in January 1980 in the West Indies and lived with her in Montreux.
-They had one son, before they divorced in late 1980.
+In March 1970, at the age of 20, he married Rosaline Woolford.
+They had two sons, Oliver and Adam.
+Their marriage became strained by the end of 1976, as Wakeman was advised to take a year out of the country for tax purposes and was to spend several months recording with Yes in Switzerland.
+Woolford was reluctant to move with the family, and for this and other reasons, filed for divorce in 1977.
+In later life Wakeman said the marriage was a mistake for both of them as they were too young and were "not ready for what the musical world was about to throw at me."
+He began a relationship with Swiss-born Danielle Corminboeuf, a secretary at Mountain Studios in Montreux, while recording with Yes at the same studio.
+They married in January 1980 in Barbados.
+They had one son, before they split after Wakeman returned home from his 1981 world tour "with my suitcase on the doorstep and Danielle in Belgium with a nineteen-year-old catering student".
+Their divorce was finalised in 1984.
 In 1981, Wakeman met former Page 3 model Nina Carter and had a daughter, before they married in November 1984 and had a son.
 The couple separated in 2000 and finalised their divorce in 2004.
-Wakeman left the Isle of Man and lived in hotels for several months.
+Wakeman left their home on the Isle of Man and for a period lived in hotels.

 In the early 2000s, Wakeman had a relationship with Italian artist Alina Bencini who produced artwork for his albums released during this time.
 In 2004, Wakeman revealed that he had had an extramarital affair with American-born designer Denise Gandrup, who first met Wakeman in 1972 and made several of his capes.
 After they split in 1981, they reconnected in 1985 and had one daughter.
 Wakeman felt it best to keep the relationship and child secret to protect his family, but continued to financially support his daughter.
 As of 2023, Wakeman has thirteen grandchildren.

-In December 2011, Wakeman married journalist Rachel Kaufman who is 25 years his junior.
+In December 2011, Wakeman married journalist Rachel Kaufman, who is 25 years his junior.
 The pair met in 2004 when Kaufman conducted a press interview with him, and were engaged in 2007.
+Wakeman moved from Norfolk to Suffolk in 2019, and lives with his wife by the Shotley Peninsula.